benjamindohna/ClashTrainer/README.md

 ## Demo
 ![Demo GIF](ClashTrainerDemo.gif)

-(You have to click on the GIF to see all of it)

 ## For Ogabek🤓
 * Check out the amazing RegEX in the Terminal Fronted files.
 Thank God I implemented them!
 * In get_key() function (of same files) there is try and finally.
 WOOOOOOW🙀